nolotiro/nolotiro.org/README.md

 The database we use is legacy, a MySQL with the schema of [v2](https://github.com/alabs/nolotiro)

-For the WOEID we use [Yahoo GeoPlanet](http://developer.yahoo.com/geo/geoplanet/).
+For the WOEID we use [Yahoo GeoPlanet].

 For the GeoLocation we use [GeoLite2] City.
 To download the database, run